wmde/wikibase-release-pipeline/docs/glossary.md

 ## Docker

-[Docker](https://docs.docker.com/get-started/docker-overview/) is the software Wikibase Suite uses to download its packaged services and run them as isolated processes called containers.
+[Docker](https://docs.docker.com/get-started/docker-overview/) is the software Wikibase Suite (WBS) uses to download its packaged services and run them as isolated processes called containers.
 A WBS server requires Docker Engine and the Docker Compose plugin.

 ## Docker Compose

 [Docker Compose](https://docs.docker.com/get-started/docker-concepts/the-basics/what-is-docker-compose/) is Docker's standard tool for defining and running applications made up of multiple containers.
-Wikibase Suite uses a relatively small Compose configuration in the root `docker-compose.yml` file to define the services, images, settings, networks, and persistent data volumes needed to run WBS on a single server.
+WBS uses a relatively small Compose configuration in the root `docker-compose.yml` file to define the services, images, settings, networks, and persistent data volumes needed to run WBS on a single server.

 ## Docker image

 A [Docker image](https://docs.docker.com/get-started/docker-concepts/the-basics/what-is-an-image/) is a standardized, read-only package containing an application and the files and dependencies it needs to run.
 Docker creates a running container from an image.
-Wikibase Suite publishes its images on Docker Hub.
+WBS publishes its images on Docker Hub.

 ## Query Service